Thomas Flournoy

-Thomas Stanhope Flournoy (December 15, 1811 – March 12, 1883) was a U.S. Representative from Virginia and a cavalry officer in the Confederate States Army during the American Civil War.
+Thomas Stanhope Flournoy (December 15, 1811 – March 12, 1883) was a Virginia planter, lawyer and politician who represented Halifax County in the Virginia Secession Convention of 1861 after representing Virginia's 3rd congressional district in the United States House of Representatives.
+Flournoy also had several unsuccessful political campaigns, as well as fought as a cavalry officer in the Confederate States Army during the American Civil War.